Sunset Cliffs Surf Guide 2025 | 4 Best Spots With Easy Access

 Discover Sunset Cliffs: What To Do When The Waves Are Flat

-When the surf is flat at Sunset Cliffs, the area’s natural beauty & nearby attractions offer plenty of alternatives to keep you entertained.
-Here are 4 must-do activities when the waves are down.
+When the surf is flat at Sunset Cliffs, the area’s natural beauty and nearby attractions offer plenty of alternatives to keep you entertained.
+Below are 4 must-do activities when the waves are down.

 • Explore Sunset Cliffs Natural Park